BusinessOptics/fn_graph/README.md

 - Visualize logic to make knowledge sharing easier.
 - Perform graph operations on composers to dynamically rewire your logic
 - Manage calculation life cycle, with hooks, and have access to all intermediary calculations.

-**Coming soon:**

-- Intelligent Caching
+- Cache results, either within a single session, or between sessions in development mode.
+Using the development cache intelligently invalidate the cache when code changes .

+## FnCompose Studio

 ## Similar projects

+**Dask**
+Dask is a light-weight parallel computing library.
+Importantly it has a Pandas compliant interface.
+You may want to use Dask inside FnGraph.

 **Airflow**

 Airflow is a task manager.
 It is used to run a series of generally large tasks in an order that meets their dependencies, potentially over multiple machines.
 It has a whole scheduling and management apparatus around it.
 Fn Graph is not trying to do this.
-Fn Graph is about making complex logic more manageable.
+Fn Graph is about making complex logic more manageable, and easier to move between development and production.
 You may well want to use Fn Graph inside your airflow tasks.

+**Luigi**

+> Luigi is a Python module that helps you build complex pipelines of batch jobs.
+It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in.

+Luigi is about big batch jobs, and managing the distribution and scheduling of them.
+In the same way that airflow works ate a higher level to FnGraph, so does luigi.

 **d6tflow**

-TBD

-**Luigi**

-TBD

-**Tensorflow, or PyTorch, or Scikit-Learn**

-TBD
+d6tflow is very similar to FnGraph.
+It is based on Luigi.
+The primary difference is the way the function graphs are composed. d6tflow graphs can be very difficult to reuse (but do have some greater flexibility).
+It also allows for parallel execution.
+FnGraph is trying to make very complex pipelines or very complex models easier to mange, build, and productionise.